zyjsuper/CTFs/reversing.kr-cracking.md

 <br>
 we can guess this image extension is BMP, so save the image we created in BMP format
 <br>
-then open it inside a hex editor like HXD and copy the header to the very first of the resource file.

 ![4-header_create](https://user-images.githubusercontent.com/22657154/42240123-91b54374-7f06-11e8-91a1-0cfbd4e55907.png)

+Extract the resource file.

 ![5-save_resource](https://user-images.githubusercontent.com/22657154/42240135-9470db14-7f06-11e8-93fa-a55fd795e6c5.png)

+then open it inside a hex editor like HXD and copy the header to the very first of the resource file.

 ![5-copy-header-1](https://user-images.githubusercontent.com/22657154/42240142-9d767caa-7f06-11e8-8085-0c8b00ec9ae9.png)

-save and you'll get the flag.

 ![5-copy-header-2](https://user-images.githubusercontent.com/22657154/42240159-b0a2e5d4-7f06-11e8-8b96-476f8408b7bd.png)